ensariskin/Zero-RISC-V/digital/testbench/test_programs/ultra_complex/README_ultra_complex.md

 # Ultra Complex Test Program for RV32I Processor

 ## Overview
-This is the most comprehensive and challenging test program for the RV32I processor, implementing advanced algorithms and complex data structures that will thoroughly stress-test the processor's capabilities.
+This is a comprehensive verification test program for the RV32I processor implementation.
+The program implements advanced algorithms and complex data structures to thoroughly validate the processor's computational capabilities.

 ## Test Complexity
 - **~50,000+ cycles expected** (significantly more complex than previous tests)